unshiftio/liferaft/raft.md

 1. A candidate wins an election if it receives votes from a majority of the servers in the full cluster for the same term.
 Each server will vote for at most one candidate in a given term, on a first-come-first-served basis (note:
-   Section 5.4 adds an additional restriction on votes).
+   [Section 5.4][5.4] adds an additional restriction on votes).
 The majority rule ensures that at most one candidate can win the election for a particular term (the Election Safety Property in Figure 3).
 Once a candidate wins an election, it becomes leader.
 It then sends heartbeat messages to all of the other servers to establish its authority and prevent new elections.
 2. While waiting for votes, a candidate may receive an AppendEntries RPC from